Freedeck/Susdeck/README.md

 ## How do I use Freedeck?

 **First, you will need any virtual audio cable (Such as VB-Cable, Freedeck's default)** Now, clone the repo.
-Run `npm run setup` and then modify the settings however you want: you can add authentication, a password, and a message for when somebody tries to login to your Freedeck.
+Run `npm run setup` for an interactive setup experience.
-Whenever you're ready, run `npm start` (or `npm run start`).
+From there, whenever you're ready, run `npm start` (or `npm run start`).

 Freedeck Companion will open.
 **This is normal!**
 This is how you will configure your Freedeck.
-Now your computer is hosting a server on port 5754 (or your `PORT` in `Settings.js`).
+Now your computer is hosting a server on port 5754 (or the port you inputted during setup).
 Freedeck will tell you in the terminal what IP to go to.
 Get any device and go to `yourLocalIP:5754` in a web browser (for iOS, use Safari for best results).
 Now, add the app to your home screen by pressing the share button.